stark1tty/Awesome-Historic_al-Maps/readme.md

 ##### England
 - [Key to English Place Names](http://kepn.nottingham.ac.uk/) - This is an up-to-date guide to the interpretation of the names of England's cities, towns and villages.
+- [Goad fire insurance plans of the British Isles]( http://www.bl.uk/onlinegallery/onlineex/firemaps/fireinsurancemaps.html) - The British Library holds a comprehensive collection of fire insurance plans produced by the firm Charles E. Goad Ltd. dating back to 1885.
+These maps were made for most important towns and cities of the British Isles, and are invaluable sources of detailed information about urban areas and town centres.
+- [The Unveiling of Britain, 800-1600](https://www.bl.uk/onlinegallery/onlineex/unvbrit/index.html) - This selection of maps and views traces the growing awareness of the form of British Isles and their place in the wider world from 800 to 1600.

 ###### Hampshire
 - [Old Hampshire Mapped](https://www.oldhampshiremapped.org.uk/) - Comprehensive catalogue of Hampshire (UK) maps and related items, illustrated from the County Museums Service Collection, 2003.